Teradata/developer-resources/docs/glossary.md

 <a id="glo-oauth-app"></a>
 ### OAuth app

 An OAuth app allows a user to grant access to their account on one website or service to another, without sharing their password.
-AI Unlimited uses an OAuth app, created by your organization, to authorize access to your GitHub or GitLab account for storing user and project information.
+An OAuth app, that you or someone at your organization creates, allows AI Unlimited to use your GitHub or GitLab account to authorize users and store project information.

 <a id="glo-object-storage"></a>
 ### object storage